Dua Lipa Honored That ‘Future Nostalgia’ Is Shortlisted For Mercury Prize

-Dua Lipa has said that she is honored that her second studio album, Future Nostalgia, is shortlisted for the Hyundai Mercury Prize.

-Dua expressed her excitement on Instagram and joked that she was crying after finding out that Future Nostalgia was shortlisted.
+Dua Lipa wrote on Instagram that she is honored that her second studio album, Future Nostalgia, is shortlisted for the Hyundai Mercury Prize.
+She expressed her excitement and joked that she was crying after finding out the news.

-The album was released on March 27 by Warner Records and has been enjoying a positive reception.
-It became the British musician’s first chart-topping release, as it hit Number 1 on the UK charts, according to Official Charts.
+The album was released on March 27 by Warner Records and has enjoyed a positive reception.
+It became the British musician’s first chart-topping release, as it hit No. 1 on the U.K. charts, according to Official Charts.
 This is a huge step up from her self-titled debut, which peaked in third place.
-This is more evidence that 2020 is Dua’s time to shine, as Future Nostalgia was the first record by a solo female artist to hit the Number 1 spot on the charts in 2020.
-The latest single from Future Nostalgia,“Hallucinate”, was released on July 10.
+This is more evidence that 2020 is Dua’s time to shine, as Future Nostalgia was the first record by a solo female artist to hit the No. 1 spot on the charts in 2020.
+The latest single from Future Nostalgia,“Hallucinate,” was released on July 10.

 The Hyundai Mercury Prize proclaims itself to be of the same caliber as the Booker Prize for literature.
-The aim of the competition is to promote the best of UK and Irish music, with a celebration of the best twelve releases of the year.
+The aim of the competition is to promote the best of U.K. and Irish music, with a celebration of the best 12 releases of the year.
 It is open to any genre.
 The shortlist is chosen by independent judges, and the same system is in place for deciding who will win.
 This winner is not decided based on a voting system, so Dua’s fans cannot vote for Future Nostalgia.

-Should Future Nostalgia win, Dua will take home a trophy and £25,000.
+Should Future Nostalgia win, Dua will take home a trophy and £25,000 (approximately $32,000).
 The winning record will also increase public awareness for the project and artist, which could see Dua gaining new listeners.

 Her 49 million followers were quick to congratulate the “New Rules” singer on the accomplishment.
-She amassed over 250,000 likes and almost 2,000 comments on her post sharing the news.
+She amassed over 250,000 likes and almost 2,000 comments on her post of the news.

-“as it should,” one wrote.
+“As it should,” one wrote.

-“so proud of you,” a second fan added.
+“So proud of you,” a second fan added.

 “Seriously best album of the year every single song slaps,” another gushed.